Installing the Eclipse IDE and Plugin

-Enter a name such as "Vaadin Update Site" and the URL of the update site: http://vaadin.com/eclipse.
-If you want or need to use the latest unstable plugin, which is usually more compatible with development and beta releases of Vaadin, you can use http://vaadin.com/eclipse/experimental and give it a distinctive name such as "Vaadin Experimental Site".
+Enter a name such as "Vaadin Update Site" and the URL of the update site: https://vaadin.com/eclipse.
+If you want or need to use the latest unstable plugin, which is usually more compatible with development and beta releases of Vaadin Framework, you can use https://vaadin.com/eclipse/experimental and give it a distinctive name such as "Vaadin Experimental Site".
 Then click .
 The Vaadin site should now appear in the Available Software window.

 Currently, if using the stable plugin, the Group items by category should be enabled.
 If using the experimental plugin, it should be disabled.
 This may change in future.

 Select all the Vaadin plugins in the tree.